 Dr Kiesha Prem

-Together with Professor Mark Jit, I helped design, coordinate Health Decision Science, a recommended course for MSc Public Health (Health Economics and Health Services and Management) and MSc Health Policy Planning & Finance.
-I also lecture on the Machine Learning module, which is part of the new MSc in Health Data Science.
-In addition to the LSHTM courses I have been involved with, as part of outreach and regional engagement, I have conducted several training courses over the last five years: I have lectured and facilitated for several data analysis and biostatistics R workshops at University of Public Health (Yangon, Myanmar), Mahidol University (Bangkok, Thailand), UCSI University (Kuala Lumpur, Malaysia).
-I have also facilitated a Health Technology Assessment workshop for health professionals jointly organised by the National University of Singapore and the Health Intervention and Technology Assessment Program (HITAP).
-I was invited to speak at the Option X Pre-conference workshop: Introduction to Infectious Disease Modelling, held at the National University of Singapore.
+With Professor Mark Jit, I helped design and coordinate Health Decision Science, a recommended course for MSc Public Health (Health Economics and Health Services and Management) and MSc Health Policy Planning & Finance.
+I also lecture on the Public Health and Epidemiology module, a core module for the undergraduate Public Health major at NUS.
+I have conducted several courses: I have lectured at and facilitated data analysis and biostatistics R workshops — at the University of Public Health (Yangon, Myanmar), Mahidol University (Bangkok, Thailand), UCSI University (Kuala Lumpur, Malaysia) — and infectious disease modelling workshops — at LSHTM, NUS and Ministry of Health (Brunei).
+I facilitated a Health Technology Assessment workshop for health professionals jointly organised by the NUS and the Health Intervention and Technology Assessment Program (HITAP).
+I also lead the Mathematics and Public Health course with secondary school students in Singapore.